You say you haven’t been the same since you had your little crash.

 But you might feel better if they gave you some cash.

-Soft tissue and more particularly, whiplash injuries from motor vehicle accidents, are somewhat misunderstood by the public and even some in the medical community.
-Some of the misinformation as to the nature and seriousness of whiplash and soft tissue injuries has been encouraged by insurance companies propagating the idea that accident victims claiming whiplash-related injuries may be malingerers and fakers.
-Additionally, insurance company-funded symposia and “studies” have produced junk science opinions, intended to mislead or bias the medical community.
+Soft tissue, or whiplash injuries from motor vehicle accidents, are misunderstood by the public and many in the medical community.
+Much of this misinformation leads back to insurance companies who claim that whiplash is fake.
+To prove their point, they’ve funded various “studies” from junk science.
+The intention, of course, is to mislead or bias the medical community.
 Indeed, many doctors have been duped into believing that when the lawsuit is settled, the pain and symptoms disappear.
-Studies debunking this perception have shown no evidence for improvement after litigation was settled.
-In fact, after settlement, 39% of patients improved, 55% showed no change and 5% got worse”.[ii]
+Legitimate studies have debunked this perception and provided no evidence for this.
+In fact, after settlement, only 39% of patients improved, 55% showed no change and 5% even got worse.

 Typical rear-end accidents generate substantial acceleration forces at the head and neck so quickly that the neck is unable to compensate.
 The struck vehicle (or target) is accelerated forward.
 The seatback first contacts the lower back pelvic region and causes the seatback to be deflected backwards and away from the upper torso.
 The upper torso is sent into an upward motion but the head remains stationary.
 Since the head remains stationary as the torso moves upward, there is compression of the cervical spine.
 As the cervical spine is compressed from below, it goes from being straight to forming an “S” shape, extending the lower cervical spine while flexing the upper cervical spine.
 This creates an abnormal rotation of the C spine exposing the C5-6 facet joint to potential injury.